 Save time and effort by comparing a range of car insurance quotes with iSelect*

-You can work out the type of import you’re doing by visiting the Department of Infrastructure, Regional Development and Cities1.
-Here you will find details of the three ways vehicles are imported into the country.
+Once you receive approval from ROVER, you can work out the type of import you’re doing by visiting the Department of Infrastructure, Regional Development, Communication and The Arts.3 Here you will find details of the ways vehicles are imported into the country.

-A locally purchased car will likely come with a lower cost of car insurance than an imported vehicle.
+A locally purchased car is likely to come with a lower cost of Car Insurance than an imported vehicle.
 Getting cover for your import can be tricky, as not all providers will cover your vehicle type.

-A few of the reasons for imported car insurance being higher4 are due to:
+A few of the reasons for imported Car Insurance being higher are due to:

 Imported cars are designed to meet the standards of the country they were made for.
-For this reason, modifications may be needed to meet legal requirements in Australia5.
-Anytime a vehicle has a modification, insurance costs can increase.
-This is because it’s harder for insurers to determine the vehicle value.
+For this reason, modifications may be needed to meet legal requirements in Australia.11 Anytime a vehicle has a modification, insurance costs can increase.
+This is likely because it’s harder for insurers to determine the vehicle’s value.

-Historically imported cars have been modified for performance.
-Insurers therefore treat them as more likely to be involved in a high-speed accident.
-So this can affect the cost of your car insurance.
+Historically, imported cars have been modified for performance.
+Insurers therefore treat them as more likely to be involved in a high-speed accident, so this too can affect the cost of your Car Insurance.

 Spare parts and repairs for imported cars are usually more expensive.
 These additional costs are considered when calculating your premium.